Dr Voyageur - Budget Travel Tips Home Page

 - Vancouver to Jasper National Park via Kamloops:

-This is also a very scenic Greyhound Canada trip through the Canadian Rockies, but in Dr. V's opinion not nearly as scenic as the Banff route to Vancouver.
+In Dr. V's opinion this is not nearly as scenic as the Banff route to Vancouver.

-Note that you can combine this with the two routes above to create a fantastic circle trip: Vancouver to Jasper to Banff to Vancouver.
-Via Rail Canada also does the Vancouver to Jasper portion.
+Note that you can combine this route with the two routes above to create a fantastic circle trip: Vancouver to Jasper to Banff to Vancouver.
 You must take this eastbound for best scenery.

 - High Road through Rocky Mountain National Park: